exajobs/elasticsearch-collection/README.md

 ## What is ElasticSearch?

 When people ask, *“what is Elasticsearch?”,* some may answer that:
-*  it’s “an index”,
+*  It’s “an index”,
-*  “a search engine”,
+*  A "search engine”,
-*  an “analytics database”,
+*  An “Analytics database”,
-*  “a big data solution”,
+*  A "big data solution”,
 *  that “it’s fast and scalable”,
 *  or that “it’s kind of like Google”.